 Green Bay, WI, USA

-Houge has been published by NPR, the New York Times LENS Blog, Slate Magazine’s BEHOLD Photo Blog, BURN Magazine, Resource Magazine and FeatureShoot.
+Houge was a recipient of the Yunghi Grant in 2015 and has been published by NPR, the New York Times LENS Blog, the BEHOLD Photo Blog, FeatureShoot, and Burn Magazine.
 He has exhibited with the Humble Arts Foundation, the South Street Seaport Museum in New York, NY, and the Neville Public Museum in Green Bay, WI.
-Houge was a 2015 recipient of the Value Your Work grant offered by Yunghi Kim.
+Houge is currently an Associate Lecturer of Studio Arts Photography at the University of Wisconsin – Green Bay.

 - Breaking news